SrihariSakshith/MelodAI-AI-based-Music-Composer/README.md

 * Enter your mood (e.g. *“I’m feeling joyful and energetic”*).
 * Optionally adjust sliders/parameters (tempo, scale, instrument, etc.).
 * Click **Generate** → Preview the music → Save or download.

 ---

-## Examples / Screenshots

-*(Add screenshots of the UI, and maybe examples of generated melodies or parameter settings.
-This helps users see what to expect.)*

----